This page was updated on 09/02/2021 at 15.04pm.

-We are monitoring the situation closely, and will continue to issue regular updates by email and on www.gmit.ie
+We are monitoring the situation closely, and will continue to issue regular updates by email and here on the GMIT website.

-Our Business Continuity Team is meeting on a daily basis to plan for a range of scenarios, to enable management to react quickly and effectively.
+Our Business Continuity Team is meeting regularly to plan for a range of scenarios, to enable management to react quickly and effectively.

 Authorisation previously given for international travel is cancelled.

 You can only travel within Ireland on Institute business if it is essential, and cannot be conducted online.

 I work in GMIT.
 What arrangements are in place for leave associated with COVID-19?

 Please see link to Circular 0026/2020 - COVID-19 (Coronavirus) - Delay Phase Arrangements for all Public Service employees.

 I work in GMIT.
 How can I keep personal data safe when working away from the office?

 Read this guidance from the Data Protection Commission on how to protect personal data when working remotely.